product-noob/product-noob.github.io/_posts/2021-08-03-Building Vaccine Slot Finder.md

 I have been asked this question multiple times by many friends and colleagues in the days following the launch of this tool.
 Couple of reasons we thought of then:

-- **Reach**: Paytm has a wide user base (600+ Mn users!) spread across the country and with such a tool we might be able to help a much larger base and help in a widespread awareness for vaccination among our users.
+- **Reach**: Paytm has a wide user base (500+ Mn users!) spread across the country and with such a tool we might be able to help a much larger base and help in a widespread awareness for vaccination.
 - **Technological Barrier:** Not many people are tech-savvy to be able to run bots/ utilities to find and book as and when new slots come.
 We wanted to bridge on this technology divide and make info about new slots accessible to anyone and everyone.
-- **User Trust/ Data Privacy:** A lot of bots/ tools which cropped up were (for good or bad) just data gathering dumps with no surety if they would ever work or if the user data was safe!
-With Paytm being already trusted by millions of users and us not requiring any details from the user (they were already in the Paytm app), ours was a much safer way for them to get vaccine related information.
+- **User Trust/ Data Privacy:** A lot of bots/ tools which cropped up were just data gathering dumps with no surety if they would ever work or if the user data was safe!
+With Paytm already being a trusted brand and us not requiring any details from the user (they were already in the Paytm app), ours was a much safer way for them to get vaccine availability related information.
 - **Personalised Alerts:** The Telegram / Twitter bots served only for a handful of major cities (around 160 at the time of writing this article) and they were sending generalised alerts for slot availability.
 Our tool allowed us to go much deeper into user specific personalisation: basis PIN Code, vaccine type, dose count etc., which effectively meant every alert we sent to the user was highly relevant and instantly actionable.
 This became more and more useful as the vaccination drive progressed.
 - **Enable users to directly book on Paytm:** We had an opportunity to improve on the overall vaccine booking experience for the users and wanted to finally build an integrated slot booking on our app (thankfully we were able to do so within a few weeks of launching the tool)